AttenSean/userscripts/README.md

 A collection of quality-of-life userscripts for ConnectWise Manager (browser UI).

-Tested with Violentmonkey/Tampermonkey on Chromium-based browsers.
+Tested with Violentmonkey on Chromium-based browsers.

 Provenance: Human-authored with AI assistance; human-reviewed.